Worship during the

 - To help us in planning please could you let me know asap (firstname.lastname@example.org) if you are intending to be at a service so we can plan accordingly and not have to ask people to not enter (which we wish to avoid).

-Please be aware the reality is that the re-opening will not yet be a return to what we were before – there will be no opportunity to gather socially and chat, or to sing, use service books etc.
+Please be aware the reality is that the re-opening will not yet be a return to what we were before – there will be no opportunity to gather socially and chat, or to sing, use service books etc. And from the 8th August face coverings will be mandatory in public places of worship.

 If attending please :